Click on the link above for an overview of the ‘Units of Learning’.

 Communication and Language is at the heart of everything we do.
 At all times, the children are encouraged to use words to communicate, using picture prompts and gestures for those who are learning English as an Additional Language.
-The class teacher leads Speaking and Listening Groups every week, playing games and reading books that suit each child’s ability.
+The class teacher leads Speaking and Listening Groups every day, playing games and reading books that suit and challenge each child’s ability.

-The nursery staff support the children’s Personal, Social and Emotional Development through special groups, where they spend time learning to listen to, and care about each other.
-With their key worker, the children also make Special Books by collecting photographs and pieces of work that they are proud of, which are taken home and shared and added to with their families.
+The nursery staff support the children’s Personal, Social and Emotional Development through play and circle time sessions, where they spend time learning to listen to, and care about each other.
+The staff helps the children to feel secure and happy and assist the children with conflicts and building relationships with their peers.

 Daily story and register times are used to introduce topics, colours, shapes, numbers and letters as the year progresses.
-We introduce themes which include ‘People who help us’ when we have local police officers come to talk to us, ‘Health and Exercise’ with a role-play gym and ‘Light and Dark’ using a fully furnished dark room.
+We introduce themes which include ‘All about me’ when the children are settling in, ‘whatever the weather’ with a role-play snow castle and ‘Animals’ where we meet some real animals.

-The children enjoy a wide variety of unique events including a visit from a farm, a trip to the local library, and a book show for parents.
+The children enjoy a wide variety of unique events including a visit from a farm, regular trips to our allotment, and a show for parents.

 Throughout every learning experience, our children are rewarded as they show greater independence and self-care skills.
 From dressing and undressing, to resolving problems, the emphasis is on making choices and having a sense of pride in everything they do.